brianpos/sdc-by-example/1.Basics/terminology.md

 ---

-### 7. Options from a coding expanded using a fhir query, and a fhirpath expression.
-Useful when the expression is effected by other values on the form
+### 7. Options from a coding expanded using a fhir query, and a fhirpath expression

+*(More advanced functionality)*

+Useful when the expression is effected by other values on the form, or also retrieving other related data from the clinical record.
+This is often used in a similar way to option 8 leveraging launch context or other variables.

+Example showing performing a specific $expand operation against a specific server and then read the value from it.

 ```json
 {